Machine learning in finance has become more prominent recently due to the availability of vast amounts of data and more affordable computing power.

 Computer engineers train the algorithms to spot all manner of trends that might influence lending or insurance decisions.

-There are a number of companies that excel at this use case of machine learning in finance.
+There are a number of companies that excel in this use case of machine learning in finance.

 ZestFinance in Los Angeles helps other companies in finance to assess loan applicants who have little or no credit history.